For information about dscout's compliance with GDPR and other steps we take to ensure data security and privacy, visit this page in our Help Center.

 (e) Information You Provide About a Third Party

 If you send someone else a communication from the Platform, such as sending an invitation to a friend or colleague, the information you provide (names, e-mail addresses, etc.) is used to facilitate the communication and is not used for any other marketing purpose unless we obtain consent from that person or we explicitly say otherwise.
-Please be aware that when you use any send-to-a-friend functionality on our App, your e-mail address may be included in the communication sent to your friend.

-(e) Payment and Tax Information
+(f) Payment and Tax Information

 If you are a Researcher, the Platform may collect payment information, such as credit card information and associated account information (name and contact information of your point of contact).
 Credit card information is stored by a trusted third party payment processor.
 Our payment partner will share your payment information with credit card companies to process actual payments.